lzhengchun/lzhengchun.github.io/index.md

 ---

 ## Short Bio.
 Zhengchun Liu is an Assistant Computer Scientist at the [Data Science and Learning](http://www.anl.gov/dsl) division of Argonne National Laboratory, and a Scientist At-Large of the Consortium for Advanced Science and Engineering at [The University of Chicago](https://www.uchicago.edu/).
 Before this, he was a research scientist at the University of Chicago from 2018.03 to 2019.08, and a Postdoc at the Mathematics and Computer Science division of Argonne National Laboratory from 2016.09 to 2018.03.
+He focuses his research at the intersection of machine learning and computer system.

 For more details and contact info, please see his resume, <a href="file/Zhengchun_Liu_CV.pdf" target="_blank">cv.pdf</a> or <a href="file/Zhengchun_Liu_CV.html" target="_blank">cv.html</a>.